ropensci/rtweet/README.md

 # rtweet

 ## about rtweet
-- R package consisting of functions designed to interact with twitter's API
+- R package for collecting Twitter data using Twitter's REST and stream API.

 ## install
 - to install `rtweet` run the following code in R: